Call Now Request FREE consultation - 1866-758-4529

 About Punitive Damages After A Trucking Accident

-In cases where the company of the driver acted with what is called “Malice” that is more than mere negligence, or thoughtlessness, exemplary damages may be appropriate.
+In cases where the driver or the company acted with what is called “Malice,” which is more than mere negligence or thoughtlessness.
 In Texas, such losses have been capped by statute under recent “tort reform.”
-Nevertheless, when exemplary damages can be submitted to a jury, it can help the family recover economic justice for the bad actions of a trucker or his company.
+Nevertheless, when exemplary damages can be submitted to a jury, they can help the family recover economic justice for the bad actions of a trucker or his company.

-The vast majority of accidents when an 18-wheeler hits an innocent family do not involve punitive or exemplary damages.
-The law is clear in Texas that it takes more than simple negligence to rise to the level the law requires to obtain an award of exemplary damages.
+Most accidents involving an 18-wheeler hitting an innocent family do not involve punitive or exemplary damages.
+However, the law in Texas is clear that it takes more than simple negligence to rise to the level required to obtain an award of exemplary damages.

 However, in many cases, the possibility of punitive damages can be an essential tool for an experienced punitive damage truck accident attorney.
 Each case must be evaluated independently.

 Another consideration is whether the punitive damages will be collectible if they are awarded.
-One factor is whether or not the damages would be covered under the trucking company’s insurance policies.
+Another factor is whether the trucking company’s insurance policies would cover them.

-Recent case law in Texas is slanted toward insurers and against consumers on the issue of insurance coverage for exemplary damages.
-However, some larger carriers bargained for and obtain insurance coverage that allows for punitive damages.
+Recent case law in Texas favors insurers and consumers over consumers regarding insurance coverage for exemplary damages.
+However, some larger carriers have bargained for and obtained insurance coverage that allows for punitive damages.

 Application of C.P.R.C.
 Section 41 in Texas

-Texas has Limited the amount recoverable when the punitive damages are awarded by statute.
-Civil Practice and Remedies Code Section 41 defines and limits punitive damages in the state of Texas.
+Texas has Limited the amount recoverable when punitive damages are awarded by statute.
+Civil Practice and Remedies Code Section 41 defines and limits punitive damages in the state.

-Section 41.008 guides the limitations of the number of punitive damages that can be awarded against a defendant.
+Section 41.008 guides the limitations of the punitive damages that can be awarded against a defendant.
 That section limits exemplary damages to:

 1) the greater of: